High availability

 property of a command in the commands section of acfn-init

 configuration set.
-For example:"b-rename-computer": { "command": { "Fn::Join": [ "", [ "powershell.exe -Command \"C:\\cfn\\scripts\\Rename-Computer.ps1 -Restart -NewName '", { "Ref": "WSFCNode1NetBIOSName" }, "'\"" ] ] }, "waitAfterCompletion": "forever" }
+Example:"b-rename-computer": { "command": { "Fn::Join": [ "", [ "powershell.exe -Command \"C:\\cfn\\scripts\\Rename-Computer.ps1 -Restart -NewName '", { "Ref": "WSFCNode1NetBIOSName" }, "'\"" ] ] }, "waitAfterCompletion": "forever" }

 For all platforms